Immaculate Conception Catholic Church

 We hope you will join us!
 If you have any questions, please let us know.

-Barbara Curran and Lauren Lee Schewel, Racial Justice Ministry Parishioner Leaders
+Barbara Curran, Racial Justice Ministry Parishioner Leader

 Ken Chiha, Director of Justice, Peace, and Integrity of Creation (JPIC)